Alaabm/SBA320React/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+Catered for the Youth of our community.

+Hidaya Halaqah is a a weekly gathering for to empower young women and teach them about the islamic faith.

+With this website, you as a user can get updates and upcoming events.

+You can also access resources such as the morning and evening supplications in the Athkar page.
+As well as a counter to track your dhikr.

+In the footer, users can use the contact link to contact Hidaya members to ask questions or send ideas of topics they would like to hear.

+Users are also directed toward hidaya halaqahs instagram, and directions to the bronx muslim center.

+In addition, we encourage donating for a cause with Pious Projects.